 - Missouri

-According to WalletHub’s 2024 best and worst report, Florida is at the top of the list due to its lack of estate or inheritance taxes, low cost adult day health care and homemaker services, and of course — the warm weather, beautiful beaches, and plethora of activities.
-Next on the list was Colorado, Virginia, Delaware, and Wyoming.
+Meanwhile, in WalletHub’s 2024 best and worst report, Florida tops the list due to its lack of estate or inheritance taxes, low-cost adult day health care and homemaker services, and of course the warm weather, beautiful beaches, and plethora of activities.
+Next on their list was Colorado, Virginia, Delaware and Wyoming.

-At the bottom of the list was Oklahoma, Rhode Island, Mississippi, New Jersey, and Kentucky.
+At the bottom of the WalletHub list was Oklahoma, Rhode Island, Mississippi, New Jersey and Kentucky.

 The Big Takeaway (Before You Decide to Go Away)

-From sunny southern states to the most northern elevations, there’s a happy retirement somewhere for everyone.
-These lists are a good starting point: they might open your eyes to a state you would never have considered, or make you think twice about an idealized place.
-But remember, there’s a lot more to consider than lists, data, and dollar signs.
+From sunny southern states to the most northern elevations, everyone’s idea of a perfect retirement destination is unique.
+Lists and rankings are a good starting point: They might open your eyes to a state you’d never considered, make you think twice about an idealized place — or provide a tie-breaking option between partners!

 If you’re retired, how did you decide where to live?
 If you’re thinking about retirement, what factors are you considering most?
 Share stories and tips with our community in the comments!